 What counts as a golden-hour low tide?

 Two clocks have to agree.
 The tide clock decides how much reef and wet sand you get; the sun clock decides whether the light on it is worth carrying a tripod for.
 For each station Tidewindow crosses NOAA's harmonic tide predictions with the sun's computed position and keeps the windows where a deep low lands near sunrise or sunset.
-Each window carries two solar numbers alongside its 0–100 score: the sun's azimuth at the moment of the low, and the offset in minutes between the low and the nearest sunrise or sunset (negative means the low comes before the sun is up).
+Each window carries two solar numbers alongside its 0–100 score: the sun's azimuth at the moment of the low, and the offset in minutes between the low and the nearest sunrise or sunset (negative means the sun is below the horizon at the low).
 The golden-hour tool computes this live for every station we track; the formulas, including the scoring, are on the methodology page.

 One best window per station, ranked by score: